aws-samples/automated-bucketing-of-streaming-data/README.md

 # Automated Bucketing of Streaming Data

-This repository accompanies the Automated Bucketing of Streaming Data using Amazon Athena and AWS Lambda blog post.
+This repository accompanies the Automated Bucketing of Streaming Data using [Amazon Athena](https://aws.amazon.com/athena) and [AWS Lambda](https://aws.amazon.com/lambda) blog post.
 It contains an [AWS Serverless Application Model (AWS SAM)](https://aws.amazon.com/serverless/sam/) template that deploys two AWS Lambda functions; LoadPartiton and Bucketing functions.

 The [LoadPartition](./functions/LoadPartition.py) function, runs every hour and reads the new folder created under /raw folder and loads this folder as a new partition to the SourceTable.

-The [Bucketing](./functions/Bucketing.py) function, runs every hour and copies previous hour's data from /raw to /curated using Create Table AS Select (CTAS).
+The [Bucketing](./functions/Bucketing.py) function, runs every hour and copies previous hour's data from /raw to /curated by executing [Create Table AS Select (CTAS)](https://docs.aws.amazon.com/athena/latest/ug/ctas.html) query on Amazon Athena.
 The copied data is a new sub-folder under /curated.
 The function will then load the new folder as a Partition to TargetTable.

 ```bash
 ├── README.MD <-- This instructions file